misaelnieto/misaelnieto.github.io/content/posts/setup-debian-server-for-python-deployment.md

 /opt/Python2.6/bin/pip install virtualenv
 ```

-Finally, install ZopeSkel (which is used for Plone buildouts) for both Python
+Finally, install `ZopeSkel` (which is used for Plone buildouts) for both Python
 2.4 and Python 2.6:

 ```bash
 /opt/Python2.4/bin/pip install ZopeSkel && /opt/Python2.6/bin/pip install ZopeSkel
 ```

-## Set-up apache for django deployment
+## Set up Apache for Django deployment

 Install `mod_wsgi`.
 No notes for that yet.